LemaruX/Amiga-A600-68k-PLCC2DIP-v2/README.md

 - Terriblefire TF536 (This requires a specific firmware to work on the A600 which you can find [here](https://www.exxoshost.co.uk/forum/viewtopic.php?f=93&t=3438))
 - Matzes 68EC020TK card (Although this device is reported to work, it is too large to close the A600 case when fitted)

-- PiStorm - **NOTE** The PiStorm board has been tested, however the A600 is currently not fully supported with the current Proto3 CPLD firmware.
+- PiStorm - **NOTE** The PiStorm board has been tested, however due to the stacking nature of the adaptor, PiStorm and Pi it is not an ideal fit within the case.
+You are better off using my PiStorm600 board instead.

 **PLEASE NOTE** If using with a Terriblefire 536 in the Amiga 600, you must use a certain revision [firmware](https://www.exxoshost.co.uk/forum/viewtopic.php?f=93&t=3438).
 Unfortunately due to the size of the TF536, to allow for it to fit inside the A600 and the case to be fully closed, you must solder the 64pin DIP socket (or pin strip) with the upper most row of pins higher than the bottom row.
 Unlike the previous version, you can do this by using a row of pin strip underneath the top row of pins on the DIP socket as shown in the images below.
 This allows the TF536 to sit at the correct angle so that the rear of the card sits slightly over the lip at the back of the A600 case.